-On 1 May 2016, the Law of the PRC on Exploration for and Exploitation of Resources in the Deep Seabed Area took effect.
+On 1 May 2016, the Law of the People's Republic of China on Exploration for and Exploitation of Resources in the Deep Seabed Area took effect.
 It will be followed by implementation regulations and rules, including rules for deep-sea resource exploration and the interim measures for specimen and material management.